uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 at hours outside of the LK.
 Maybe he can be the connecting factor here.
 If will do I all can to make that happen :+1:

+## Team

+The team consists out of 7 people, of which 1 new.
+I am quite proud how this -quite experienced- team rolls.

 ## The shortage of volunteers is stable

 Most volunteers have been active for at least a year now